yash04747/docs/docs/core-fields/button-set.md

 ```

 ::: warning
-Due to the way in which data is saved to the database, it is strongly recommended to perform a PHP empty() and/or is_array() check when retrieving the data from this field via a foreach() loop.
+Due to the way in which data is saved to the database, it is strongly recommended performing a PHP empty() and/or is_array() check when retrieving the data from this field via a foreach() loop.
 :::